View on GitHub

 \[T = T_o\exp{\left(\frac{-D}{m}\right)}, % T = T_o\exp{\left(\frac{-D}{m}\right)} = T_o\exp{\left(\frac{-\phi z_\text{wt}}{m}\right)},\]

-where $T_o=wK_\text{sat}$ is the saturated lateral transmissivity perpendicular to an iso-potential contour of unit length $(w)$ [m²/s] that occurs when no soil moisture deficit exists (i.e., $D=0$) and $m$ is a scaling factor [m].
-Consequently, recharge computed in the distributed sense is aggregated when added to the lumped reservoir, yet discharge to surface remains distributed according to the soil-topographic index and stream location.
+where $T_o=wK_\text{sat}$ is the saturated lateral transmissivity perpendicular to an iso-potential contour of unit length $(w)$ [m²/s] that occurs when no soil moisture deficit exists (i.e., $D=0$–meaning the water table is at ground surface) and $m$ is a scaling factor with the dimension of length [m].
+Consequently, recharge computed in the distributed sense is aggregated when added to the lumped reservoir.
+Discharge to surface is spatially distributed according to the soil-topographic index.
 For additional discussion on theory and assumptions, please refer to Beven et.al., (1995), Ambroise et.al., (1996) and Beven (2012).

-At the regional scale, multiple TOPMODEL reservoirs have been established to represent groundwater dynamics in greater physiographic regions, where it is assumed that material properties are functionally similar and groundwater dynamics are locally in sync.
-Groundwater discharge estimates from each TOPMODEL reservoir instantaneously contributes lateral discharge to stream channel cells according to Darcy’s law:
+At the ORMGP regional scale, multiple TOPMODEL reservoirs have been established to represent groundwater dynamics in greater physiographic regions, where it is assumed that material properties are functionally similar and groundwater dynamics are locally in sync.

-\[q_i = T_o\tan\beta\exp(-D_i/m),\]
+\[q_i = T_o S_0\exp(-D_i/m),\]

-where $q_i$ is interpreted here as groundwater discharge per unit length of stream/iso-potential contour [m²/s] at grid cell $i$, and $\tan\beta$ is the surface slope angle in the downslope direction, assumed representative of the saturated zone’s hydraulic gradient.
+where $q_i$ is interpreted here as groundwater discharge per unit length of stream/iso-potential contour [m²/s] at grid cell $i$, and $S_0$ is the local surface slope [L/L] in the downslope direction, assumed representative of the saturated zone’s hydraulic gradient.

 The sub-surface storage deficit $(D_i)$ at grid cell $i$ is determined using the distribution function: